Brand repositioning is an invaluable tool for any business faced with a changing market or dynamic industry.

 What is Brand Repositioning?

-Brand repositioning is the process of reshaping a target audience’s perception of a company, product, or service.
+Brand repositioning is the process of reshaping the way a company, product, or service is perceived by its target audience.

 When to Consider Repositioning Your Brand